danmofo/website/README.md

 - Externalise all secrets / credentials
 - Finish other todos littered throughout the source code
 - Add common code to a git repo
+- Add pagination to things which return a huge amount of items